pranavsuri/PyData-EDA/README.md

 The talk included a lot of content from the following projects:

 1. [Investigating Factors Affecting Wine Quality](https://github.com/pranavsuri/PyData-EDA/tree/master/Investigating%20Factors%20Affecting%20Red%20Wine%20Quality): This project investigates a dataset using EDA to find chemical properties that affect red wine quality.
+You can follow this project on my [blog](https://pranavsuri.com/2018/02/whats-in-a-good-red-wine/) as well.

 2. [Identifying Fraud from Enron Email Dataset](https://github.com/pranavsuri/PyData-EDA/tree/master/Identifying%20Fraud%20from%20Enron%20Email%20Dataset): This project includes a section which uses EDA to remove outliers.